ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 The result of the calculation (35 &times; 0.637)/256.3 is 0.087 (two sig figs).
 :::

-Certain multipliers, such as the 180, in 180/&pi;, the conversion factor to go from radians to degrees, or the 2 in 2&pi;r, the formula for the circumference of a circle, are exact.
+Certain multipliers, such as the 180, in 180/$\pi$, the conversion factor to go from radians to degrees, or the 2 in 2$\pi$r, the formula for the circumference of a circle, are exact.
 They do not affect the number of significant figures in the result of a calculation in which they appear.

 :::::: Exercise

-In this exercise you will practice the rules above by calculating some geometric properties about the following shapes. **Make sure your answers are written with the correct number of sig figs and with units.**
+In this exercise you will practice the rules above by calculating some geometric properties of the following shapes. **Make sure your answers are written with the correct number of sig figs and with units.**

 Here is a rectangle with length 2.4 cm and width 3.2 cm.